-GoodCorporation will collect some of your details when you use our contact us form or sign up to our newsletter.
+GoodCorporation will collect some of your details when you use our contact us form, download some of our material, or sign up to our newsletter.
 Website usage information is collected using cookies (please see below for our cookies policy).

 How we use your personal information

-Via the website: we only collect personal information through the contact us form and mailing list sign-up form.
+Via the website: we only collect personal information through the contact us form, mailing list sign-up form and the request to download our material forms

 Relationship management: we collect personal information provided directly by our clients or potential clients which will be added to our contacts database.
 We also add contact information that is publicly available from third party sources (e.g. LinkedIn) for potential clients or commercial contacts that we are in the process of getting in touch with.